-- 1. No development will be permitted within identified flood zone areas, see CNDP Map 4, unless it can meet the relevant requirements of the other relevant policies of the development plan and the Planning Practice Guidance (or any subsequent guidance thereafter); - 2.
-Any new development will be expected to incorporate the use of Sustainable Drainage Systems (SuDS as defined by the Guide to Sustainable Drainage Systems in East Sussex 2015) that are appropriate to the site and its ground conditions, unless it can be demonstrated this is not practicable;
+1. No development will be permitted within identified flood zone areas, see CNDP Map 4, unless it can meet the relevant requirements of the other relevant policies of the development plan and the Planning Practice Guidance (or any subsequent guidance thereafter).
+Any development that is allowed must monitor water quality of nearby watercourses during and after development to ensure no pollution is caused;

-3. The design of the SuDS shall include measures to prevent pollution and shall have an emphasis on landscape in order that it can be integrated within the development and shall grasp opportunities to maximise any biodiversity.
+- Any new development will be expected to incorporate the use of Sustainable Drainage Systems (SuDS as defined by the Guide to Sustainable Drainage Systems in East Sussex 2015 or subsequent) that are appropriate to the site and its ground conditions, unless it can be demonstrated this is not practicable; - 3.
+The design of the SuDS shall include measures to prevent pollution and shall have an emphasis on landscape in order that it can be integrated within the development and shall grasp opportunities to maximise any biodiversity.